Greenbelt (Golden Horseshoe): History

 The Building Industry and Land Development Association, a lobby group for the development and construction industry in Ontario, claimed that the Greenbelt and other anti-sprawl policies are responsible for the lack of affordable housing in southern Ontario.
 Urban planners dispute this, stating that large amounts of land in southern Ontario set aside for development remained unused as of 2016 and would be sufficient to support over a decade of new development.

 Facing pressure from realtors and home builders to decrease the size of the Greenbelt to allow for expansion of housing developments, Premier Kathleen Wynne said that the 27 April 2017 Provincial Budget will not diminish the protected lands.
 "We're committed to growing the Greenbelt not shrinking the Greenbelt," she explained.
-According to the Neptis Foundation (a publisher of nonpartisan research on urban regions), there are roughly 45,000 acres still available for development in the GTHA, adequate until at least 2031.
+According to the Neptis Foundation (a publisher of nonpartisan research on urban regions), there are roughly 45,000 acre still available for development in the GTHA, adequate until at least 2031.

 Research conducted by the CBC confirms that a great deal of land is available in both Halton Region and Toronto; for example 6,000 and 118,610 housing units, respectively, have been approved but not built.
 Oakville Mayor Rob Burton commented to the CBC about developers in late March 2017 that "we've given them serviced land they're sitting on."
 Toronto's Chief Planner Jennifer Keesmaat added that "builders control supply in this region.
 We live in a cartel economy."